Custom Docker Images

 Configuring a Custom Docker Image

-To configure a custom Docker Image for a Vellum Workflow, you should first create a Dockerfile in the root of your project.
+To configure a custom Docker Image for a Vellum Workflow, you should first create a Dockerfile in the root of your Workflow module.

 There are few important things to note about this Dockerfile: